YupengHuangFrank/ECE1513/README.md

 ### Date-Ordered-Data
-This folder contains English tweets ordered by date
+This folder contains English tweets ordered by date This folder would not be in the Ziped file version as the size is about 12 GB.
+If you would like to inspect the file content in here, please access via the github link provided in the report

 ### LSTM.ipynb
 This is the implementation of the LSTM model.
 The path specified in the file is specific to the Drive directory in the google colab that the model is developed.